-You must reapply for a new claim (even if you are currently on an extension) if you earned enough wages (paid by an employer) in the last 18 months and are still unemployed or working part time.
+You must reapply for a new claim if you earned enough wages (paid by an employer) in the last 18 months and are still unemployed or working part time.
 We will notify you when your new claim is processed.
 This usually takes two to three weeks.

 - If you’re unsure if you have enough wages as reported by an employer, log in to UI OnlineSM and select File New Claim.
 We will do one of the following: